The End

 I had done everything I could to make sure I never saw it again.

-Something must have really screwed up somewhere.
+Something must have gone really wrong somewhere.

 Picture Sources : Sorbonne, Café de Flore